Xylazine Wounds: Appearance, Risks & Medical Treatment

 • Impaired movement of the limbs

-There are currently no specific guidelines on managing xylazine wounds, although general wound management is reported to be effective and appropriate.
-This can include:
+There are currently no specific guidelines or harm reduction programs for managing xylazine wounds, although general wound management is reported to be effective and appropriate.
+Treatment of patients with xylazine-induced acute skin necrosis can include:

 • Cleaning and dressing the wound